themanyone/gcodeThumb/README.md

 # gcodeThumb
 Extracts thumbnails from `.gcode` headers, or renders them if not present.

+Includes configuration of file managers to show embedded previews.

 ## Optional configuration.
 You may optionally configure slicers to embed thumbnails.
 If embedded thumbnails are present, `gcodeThumb.py` will extract them.
 They aren't necessary though.
-Some people prefer the look of our parsed-gcode files because they show details like skirt and brim.
+Some people prefer the generated thumbnails because they show extra details about the printing process.
   * [Configure Prusaslicer](https://duckduckgo.com/?q=Prusa+printer.ini+embed+thumbnails&ia=web)
   * [Configure Cura](https://github.com/Razor10021990/SnapmakerGcodeWriter)